ldrobotSensorTeam/ldlidar_sdk/README.md

 Make sure that you compile the .cpp files here as well as your program files.

-(For example, compilation with g++ can be done by placing your program files in /src/ and running g++ -g ./src/*.cpp)
+(For example, compilation with g++ can be done by placing your program files in /src/ and running g++ ./src/*.cpp -I./include/)

 ---